vanus-labs/docs/content/how-to/manage-subscription/transformer.md

 Refer to the [function reference](function-reference.md) document for more information.

-For example, you can create pipeline like:
+For example, you can create pipelines in the following way:

 ```json
 "pipeline": [